 Early Learning Programme

-Since beginning in Care Corner Family Service Centre (Queenstown) in 2014, the programme has gone through many phases of improvements and refinements.
 In 2017, we partnered with Prison Fellowship Singapore, Beyond Social Services and a shelter to provide ELP to the children they support.
-In 2018, we are partnering Prison Fellowship Singapore, Beyond Social Services and FaithActs.
+In 2018 and 2019, we partnered/are partnering Prison Fellowship Singapore, Beyond Social Services and FaithActs.

 Visit our Facebook page for week to week updates!